 Questions For Your Contractors' References— Ask Your Contractors' Previous Clients These Things— BYHYU 240

 Now, I’ve repeatedly recommended that you ask your contractors for a list of references.
-And that applies to general contractors and subcontractors.
+And that applies to general contractors and subcontractors (if you are an owner-builder).
 We want to talk to their past clients to see what their experience with the contractor was like.
 But what exactly should we ask those previous clients?

 Tell the contractor that you would like to talk to at least one reference who the contractor worked with recently and at least one reference who he worked with 8-10 years ago, if possible.
 This will give you some info about the contractor’s current practices and tell you how his work holds up over time.